erikras/react-redux-universal-hot-example/README.md

 ## Explanation

-What initally gets run is `bin/server.js`, which does little more than enable ES6 and ES7 awesomeness in the server-side node code.
+What initially gets run is `bin/server.js`, which does little more than enable ES6 and ES7 awesomeness in the server-side node code.
 It then initiates `server.js`.
 In `server.js` we proxy any requests to `/api/*` to the [API server](#api-server), running at `localhost:3030`.
 All the data fetching calls from the client go to `/api/*`.
 Aside from serving the favicon and static content from `/static`, the only thing `server.js` does is initiate delegate